andypeng312/CourseReqr/README.md

+# README
+## Description of Project
 CourseReqr is a submission for TartanHacks, a hackathon run by ScottyLabs at Carnegie Mellon University.
 The project is a collaboration between Andy Peng, Leanna Pancoast, Charles Chong, and Kevin Lau and was completed in a span of 24 hours.
-The project won the Scotty Labs Campus Data Award for $150.
+The project won the $150 Scotty Labs Campus Data Award.

-The final product can be viewed by running the "index.html" file.
+The final product can be viewed by running the `index.html` file.

 The project's goal is to create an aesthetically-pleasing and intuitive way of visualizing a "route" of courses one can take.
 Usually courses on the catalog